About Initial Teacher Training

 Full-time course

 Our full-time course will consist of four days in school and one core training day with your North East SCITT cohort.
-You will work around school hours of 8am til 4pm usually with an earlier finish on Fridays, however these times will differ slightly depending on your placement schools.
+You will work around school hours of 8am til 4pm, however, these times will differ slightly depending on your placement schools.

 July: Flying Start Week